nadineparker/ENIGMA_BD_PRS/README.md

 ```
 plink --vcf vcf_FilePrefix --make-bed --out New_FilePrefix
 ```
+3. If your data is in another genomic build you can use the [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) tool to convert to the GRCh38 (or hg38) build.
+For instructinos on formatting a BED file see here https://genome.ucsc.edu/FAQ/FAQformat.html#format1.
+For the command line version of the LiftOver tool see instructions here https://genome.ucsc.edu/FAQ/FAQdownloads.html#liftOver.
+We also provide a basic example using the command line version on a linux maching in the [Additiona LiftOver Instructions](https://github.com/nadineparker/ENIGMA_BD_PRS/edit/main/README.md#additional-liftover-instructions) section below.
+Running the analyses with genetic data in the wrong build will produce an error.
+If your data is in GRCh37 (hg19) or GRCh36 (hg18) the error will inform you and you can use this information for LiftOver.

-3. If your data is in another genomic build you can use the [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) tool to convert to the GRCh38 (or hg38) build.
-Note once genomic coordinates have been lifter you will need to generate new plink files updating the chromosomes and positions of your plink v1 files.
-An example script (MakeLiftedPlinkFiles.sh) is provided on this GitHub page.
+**IMPORTANT NOTE**, once genomic coordinates have been lifted you will need to generate new plink files updating the chromosomes and positions of your plink v1 files.
+An example script is provided in the [Additiona LiftOver Instructions](https://github.com/nadineparker/ENIGMA_BD_PRS/edit/main/README.md#additional-liftover-instructions) section below.

-If you require help with converting your data please post an issue on the GitHub page using the issues tabe above.
+If you require help with converting your data please post an issue on the GitHub page using the issues tab above.

 ## 3. Perform the Analyses
 Within the downloaded “ENIGMA_BD_PRS” directory, you will find 3 potential scripts to run the analyses: